Benefits of Learning Portuguese Language

 New technological development is making Portuguese one of the most popular languages online.

-About 84 million people surf the Internet and speak Portuguese, and the number of Portuguese web pages increases yearly.
+About 84 million people surf the Internet and speak Portuguese, and the number of Portuguese-language web pages increases each year.

-As per the Internet World Stats, it is the fifth most used language on the internet.
+According to Internet World Stats, it is the fifth most widely used language on the Internet.

-These points make Portuguese one of the most common and desired internet languages.
+These points make Portuguese one of the most common and desired languages on the internet.
 It continues to attract new business and educational prospects.

 12. It is an Easy Language to Learn

-Although Portuguese is originally from Portugal, Brazilian Portuguese is today’s most famous variant.
+Although Portuguese originated is Portugal, Brazilian Portuguese is today the most widely spoken variant.

 Portuguese is descended from Latin and is closely related to Spanish, French, Italian, and Romanian.